Maureen McMullen, Multimedia Journalism, MSUM

 Working in tandem with this train of thought, Odegaard says, are limited roles for women.
 While it is certainly true that both men and women are victims of all forms of harassment, women have traditionally been the target of street harassment.

-“Women are supposed to be looked at as sexualized beings, looked at as individuals who are only worth comes from their sexuality,” said Odegaard.
+“Women are supposed to be looked at as sexualized beings, looked at as individuals whose only worth comes from their sexuality,” said Odegaard.
 “So, when we have these messages being given to men and women, you can see where street harassment fits into this.”

 Taking control of unfair situations